wxphp/wxphp/README.md

 ### Compile wxPHP

-*Note: Make sure to read the README_MSW for some compilation and linking fixes*
+*Note: Make sure to read the README_MSW.txt for some compilation and linking fixes*

 1. Get wxPHP sources: